greghare/game_setup/README.md

    For example, if you want to game in 1080p and use 1440p for everyday tasks, drag the "Switch to HD (Game)" and "Switch to 2K (Regular)" shorcuts to your taskbar

-If you don't have a high refresh rate monitor, you can remove the /f=144 from the .bat scripts or set it to your refresh rate
+If you don't have a high refresh rate monitor, you can remove the /f=144 from the .bat scripts or set it to your refresh rate The overclock profile for gaming in MSI Afterburner should be saved to Profile 1 and your regular profile should be saved to Profile 2 (or you can edit the .bat scripts)